beatsbybre/NordPassMasterPassword/README.md

 # NordPassMasterPassword
-VBScript to Input Master Password into NordPass
+VBScript to Input Master Password into NordPass on Windows.

 Change <masterpassword> to your MasterPassword before execution.